BlaineAndersonDev/coders-handbook/ruby_enumerable_challenge.md

     "hello".capitalize    #=> "Hello"
     "HELLO".capitalize    #=> "Hello"
     "123ABC".capitalize   #=> "123abc"
-    # Using '.capitalize!' will returns nil if no changes are made.
+    # Using '.capitalize!' will return nil if no changes are made.
 Use with caution.
     "Hello".capitalize!   #=> nil
     ```